re-js/reactive-box/README.md

 ### Advanced

-+ `flow` - is the intermediate element that borns from the combination of selector and expression.
++ `flow` - is the additional element that borns from the combination of selector and expression.
 + `transaction`
 + `untrack`